stomp/stomp-spec/src/stomp-specification-1.2.md

 In case the client did not process some messages, it SHOULD send `NACK` frames to tell the server it did not consume these messages.

-When the the `ack` mode is `client-individual`, the acknowledgment operates just like the `client` acknowledgment mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
+When the `ack` mode is `client-individual`, the acknowledgment operates just like the `client` acknowledgment mode except that the `ACK` or `NACK` frames sent by the client are not cumulative.
 This means that an `ACK` or `NACK` frame for a subsequent message MUST NOT cause a previous message to get